ropg/heltec_esp32_lora_v3/README.md

 ### [RadioLib](https://github.com/jgromes/RadioLib)

+This library includes a fork of RadioLib.
+This is because my fork uses RTC RAM on ESP32, allowing for much less wear on the ESP32 flash.
+RadioLib plans to make a more generic mechanism for retaining state, as soon as that's in there, this library will depend on (and thus auto-install) the actual newest version of RadioLib instead of including a copy of it.

-As said, this library depends on RadioLib, meaning it should automatically be installed if you use the Arduino Library Manager to install this library.
-All RadioLib examples that should work with an SX1262 should work here, simply `#include <heltec.h>` and remove any code that creates a `radio` instance, it already exists when you include this library.
+All well as the radio-relevant examples in this library, all RadioLib examples that should work with an SX1262 should work here.
+Simply `#include <heltec.h>` and remove any code that creates a `radio` instance, it already exists when you include this library.

 > * _It might otherwise confuse you at some point: while Heltec wired the DIO1 line from the SX1262 to the ESP32 (as they should, it is the interrupt line), they labeled it in their `pins_arduino.h` and much of their own software as DIO0.
 The SX1262 IO pins start at DIO1._
 > * _If you place `#define HELTEC_NO_RADIOLIB` before `#include <heltec.h>`, RadioLib will not be included and this library won't create a radio object.
 Handy if you are not using the radio and need the space in flash for something else or if you want to use another radio library or so._